gaopinghuang0/gaopinghuang0.github.io/README.md

 ### Install dependencies:

 **Important for Windows**:
-Install ruby 2.4 from [rubyinstaller](https://rubyinstaller.org/downloads/) with DevKit.
+Install ruby 2.4+ from [rubyinstaller](https://rubyinstaller.org/downloads/) with DevKit.
 Then install the dependencies as below.
 If an error throws related to `eventmachine`, run `gem uninstall eventmachine` and `gem install eventmachine --platform ruby`, based on this [Github issue](https://github.com/oneclick/rubyinstaller2/issues/96#issuecomment-434619796).

-~~Do not install ruby version 2.3.3 because the `eventmachine` gem is not ready for Ruby 2.4+.
-See https://github.com/jekyll/jekyll/issues/7221.
-Once installed ruby 2.3, we need to install the devkit manually.
-See this [document for DevKit](https://github.com/oneclick/rubyinstaller/wiki/Development-Kit) which is not working on my current Windows 10 machine!!
-Therefore, stop working on Windows (as of 11/7/2019)~~.
 ```bash
 $ gem install bundler  # bundler is a package manager for ruby, install it first if not yet
 $ bundle update & bundle install  # install based on Gemfile